-People often asked me, “How much does the average artist on CD Baby sell?”
+New clients would often ask me, “How much does the average artist on CD Baby sell?”

 Some people would take our posted sales figures and divide them. $85 million paid, divided by 250,000 available albums = $340 per album.

-The numbers are right but the answer is wrong because it groups together two completely different types of approaches to an album release.
+The numbers are right but the answer is wrong because it groups together two completely different approaches.

-For some artists, releasing an album is like the starting line in a race.
+For some artists, releasing their music is like the starting line in a race.
 The gun goes off!
 They work it!
-They spend hours a day pushing, promoting, selling, striving.
-For the next few months, they never stop.
-Reaching new people by any means necessary, whether playing live for strangers in strange venues many times a week, or joining new communities online.
+They spend hours a day pushing, promoting, and selling — reaching new people by any means necessary.

-But for many artists, releasing an album is like the finish line in a race.
-They’ve always wanted to make a record.
+But for many artists, releasing their music is like the finish line in a race.
+They’ve always wanted to record and release their music.
 They did it.
 It’s done.
-They give some for free to friends and family, and glow in the compliments.
-They might do a record release concert and make a website, but in terms of effort spent, they’re done.
-Sometimes from satisfaction, but sometimes from entitlement.
-Like, “Now that my brilliant album is done the world will recognize my genius!”
+They send it to friends and family, and glow in the compliments.
+They might do a release concert and make a website, but in terms of effort spent, they’re finished.
+Sometimes from satisfaction, but often from ego — assuming the world would flock to it just because it’s released.

-For those types, I’d say the average income was $20.
+For those types the average income was $20.

-Is your album a starting line or a finish line?
+Are you at the starting line or finish line?